xdrie/niacop/README.md

 ### time machine

-+ time query for finding what window was in use at a given time
++ time query for finding what applications were in use at a given time
 + run with ex. `niacop timemachine "7:15 PM on May 22"`

 ### book